Dr. Guiseppe Getto

 Guiseppe Getto

 Dr. Guiseppe Getto joined the Mercer University Department of Technical Communication in 2022 from a position at East Carolina University.
-His research focuses on utilizing user experience (UX) design, content strategy, and other participatory research methods to help people improve their communities and organizations.
+His research focuses on utilizing user experience (UX) design, content strategy, artificial intelligence (AI), and participatory research methods to help people improve their communities and organizations.
+He is Director of the M.S. in Technical Communication Management housed within the School of Engineering.

-He has published a co-edited collection, Content Strategy in Technical Communication, with Routledge.
-The findings of his research have been published in peer-reviewed journals such as IEEE Transactions on Professional Communication; Technical Communication; Computers and Composition; Rhetoric, Professional Communication, and Globalization; Communication Design Quarterly; and Reflections; as well as conference proceedings for the Association for Computing Machinery’s Special Interest Group on Design of Communication (ACM SIGDOC).
-His work has also appeared in industry-based publications such as Intercom and Boxes and Arrows.
+He has published a co-edited collection, Content Strategy in Technical Communication, and a co-authored book Content Strategy: A How-to Guide, both with Routledge.
+The findings of his research have been published in peer-reviewed journals such as IEEE Transactions on Professional Communication; Technical Communication; Computers and Composition; Rhetoric, Professional Communication, and Globalization; Communication Design Quarterly; and Reflections; as well as conference proceedings for IEEE ProComm, the annual conference of the IEEE Professional Communication Society.

 Education